Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 **Tracking**

 The tracking search use the previous found curves as the base line to generate a band of window as teh searching region for finding possible lane-line pixels.
-The function to do this calculation is writen in `search_around_poly()` of `LANE_TRACKER` class.
+The function to do this calculation is writen in `search_around_poly()` of `LANE_TRACKER` class (in `code cell [19]`).
 The result is shown in Fig. 13.

 **Curve Fitting**

 The final step is to fit left and right lane-line according the the pixels found in left and right window, repectively.
 However, the lane-line has a property of being parellel for every small line-segment, this property can be utilizd to make the result more robust.
-To utilize the property, I write a method called `parallelize_lines()` for `LANE_TRACKER` class, and to be called by `_fit_poly()` method.
+To utilize the property, I write a method called `parallelize_lines()` for `LANE_TRACKER` class (in `code cell [19]`), and to be called by `_fit_poly()` method.

 The concept is simple:
 - Fit curves separately.